-One thought-provoking question viewers have asked is whether the Westworld grounds and the mesa hub exist within the same physical world.
+Viewers have wondered whether the Westworld grounds and the mesa hub exist within the same physical world.
 This second map (considering the Mesa Gold, specifically) might indicate they do.
 If so, where the heck is this mesa hub on Discover Westworld's map?
 It seems like it would most likely be nestled somewhere in the canyons, between the Old Territories and the ranch land.
 But it's still not entirely clear how patrons, robots, and workers get to and from the park.

 Unfortunately, the maps yield more questions than answers right now.
-But both, along with their corresponding websites, look poised to become more meaningful -- with more updates -- as Season 1 continues to unspool.
+But both, along with their corresponding websites, look poised to become more meaningful -- with more updates -- as Season 1 continues.
 Bookmark them for clues and stay tuned.